Data Privacy and Protection in Healthcare

 The Necessity and Challenge of Data Security in Healthcare

 The need to protect sensitive data from unauthorized access has never been greater.
-Sensitive data in healthcare can include patient data like protected health information (PHI), stored data such as medical and payment records, payer and provider employee data, and data related to wired and wireless IoT (Internet of Things) medical devices which are ubiquitous in healthcare environments.
+Sensitive data in healthcare can include patient data like protected health information (PHI), stored data such as medical and payment records, payer and provider employee data, data in container environments, and data related to wired and wireless IoT (Internet of Things) medical devices which are ubiquitous in healthcare environments.

 Since the passage of HIPAA and the advent of HITECH made electronic health records (EHR) and their protection mandatory within the healthcare industry, securely storing sensitive data has become a priority.
 The volume of this data continues to increase at a rapid rate.
 That is why healthcare organizations require increasingly larger datastores to house collected data…and greater protection for that data.